opf/openproject/docs/getting-started/work-packages-introduction/README.md

 If there are not yet any work packages in the project, you will see a message that there are no work packages to be displayed in the list.

 In the empty form on the right, you can enter all relevant information for this work package, e.g. the subject and a description, set an assignee, a due date or any other field.
+The fields you can populate are called **work package attributes**.
 Also, you can add attachments with copy & paste or with drag and drop.

 Click the green **Save** button to create the work package.